edgexfoundry/edgex-cli/README.md

 ## Introduction

 A command line interface to interact with EdgeX microservices.
-You can use this CLI tool instead of complicated CURL command or developer scripts.
+Replaces the need to manually construct complex CURL commands and/or maintain developer scripts.

 ## Installation